Low Rank Regularization: A Review: Applications of Low Rank Regularization

-Given a set of data points approximately drawn from a union of multiple subspaces, the goal of Subspace Clustering~(SC) is partitioning the data points into their respective subspaces.
-To this end, ~\cite{DBLP:journals/pami/LiuLYSYM13} proposed a Low-Rank Representation~(LRR) model, which seeks a low rank matrix $\bm Z$ consisting of the candidates of data points in a given dictionary $\bm D$.
-To obtain the matrix $\bm Z$, we need to solve a model as follows:
+Given a set of data points approximately drawn from a union of multiple subspaces, the goal of SC is to partition the data points into their respective subspaces.
+To this end, Liu et al.~\cite{DBLP:journals/pami/LiuLYSYM13} propose a low rank representation model, which seeks a low rank matrix $\mathbf{W}$ that consists of the candidates of all data points in a given dictionary $\mathbf{D}$.
+A general morel for SC using LRR is:

-Here, the low rank matrix $\bm Z$ can be seen as a rough similarity matrix, and the final partitioning result can be obtained by conducting spectral clustering with a refined similarity matrix.
+where the learnt low rank matrix $\mathbf{W}$ can be seen as a rough similarity matrix, and the final partitioning result can be obtained by conducting spectral clustering with a refined similarity matrix $\mathbf{Z}=\frac{|\mathbf{W}|+|\mathbf{W}^T|}{2}$.
+A significant variant of Eq.~\eqref{eq:sc} is LatLRR~\cite{liu2011latent}, which jointly learns the low rank affine matrix $\mathbf{W}$ and the low rank basis matrix $\mathbf{L}$ using a model of the form:

+LatLRR can be considered as a combination of low-rank representation and Inductive Robust Principal Component Analysis~\cite{bao2012inductive}.
+Such a model and its variants~\cite{zhang2014similarity,zhang2019adaptive,zhang2019robust} have been widely used to deal with computer vision tasks such as image recovery and denoising.